Becoming a professional jockey for many horse fans is the ultimate dream.

 Sometimes senior jockeys are paid a sum of money by an owner which gives the owner the right to insist the jockey rides their horses in races.

-Along with a professional ridding education there are physical criteria‘s that apply to the job of a professional jockey.
+Along with professional ridding education, there are physical criteria‘s that apply to the job of a professional jockey.

 These include weight and height restrictions.

 The weight criteria for an elite rider depends on what type of racing you want to pursue either flat racing or jumps.